 It can be difficult to explain and understand, simply because the concept holds a major role in many different religions that are being practiced today.

 Karma, the word, is also being used to evoke punishment, as used often in phrases as, “Keep calm and let karma do its thing,” or “Karma’s a b***h.”
 In contrary to such misconceptions, karma can be both good and bad.

 So what is it really and why is the word often mistakenly used?
-Let’s take a deeper look.
+Let’s take a deeper look into concept of karma.

 What is Karma?